AntoThomasK03/isee2018-TeamWithNoName/docs/_posts/2018-05-07-Requirements-&-Specifications.md

 Welcome to our second blog of our project.
 In the intial blog we introduced our team and the purposes.
-In this blog we are going to discuss further development about our android application "Time Tracker" which is bascially an activity monitor.
+In this blog we are going to discuss further development about our android application.
+We choose the "Time Tracker" for our application which is bascially an activity monitor.
 <h2>Overview</h2>
 The requirements is divided into two phases 1.Gathering Customer Requirements